Curiosity-based learning and later language outcomes

 Surprisingly, though, the relationship between curiosity-driven learning and language development is currently not well understood.
 For example, do more curious babies learn more words, and do toddlers with higher vocabularies play with objects in a particular way?

-In this work package we will answer these questions using existing videos from the LuCiD Language 0-5 Project, which show babies and parents playing with toys together at home.
-We will record the actions that babies perform; for example, do they bang their toys together?
+In this work package we answered these questions using existing videos from the LuCiD Language 0-5 Project, which showed babies and parents playing with toys together at home.
+We recorded the actions that babies perform; for example, did they bang their toys together?
 If so, how often?
-We will then associate these measures with their vocabulary size to establish for the first time the relationship between early curiosity-driven play and language development.
+We then associated these measures with their vocabulary size to establish for the first time the relationship between early curiosity-driven play and language development.

 Project Team: Sam Durrant, Julian Pine, Katie Twomey (Lead) and Gert Westermann